-- Cost of living in the UK
+- General cost of living and standards of living in the UK

 - House prices in the UK

-- School fees in the UK
+- The cost of domestic bills in the UK

 - Healthcare costs in the UK